Vaisala Energy Support

 Not sure how to choose a model?
 Follow the steps below and use the provided Google Earth files to view the validation results at public stations around the world.

-1. Review the regional and local validation results in the attached KML files and identify which model performs best in your region of interest.
+1. Review the regional and local validation results in the downloadable KML file and identify which model performs best in your region of interest.

 2. If you have a ground station within 50-100 km of the project location, compare the different data options for the concurrent period of time and evaluate which ones match the ground data the best.